Spoiler Alert: Conquerwild named the Benchmade – North Folk 15031 as the best backpacking knife overall!!

 If the previous knives were too miniscule for your needs, then the TOPS B.O.B. is probably a better choice for you.
 This would be the knife to go with if you ever found yourself stranded in the wilderness.

-- Its stylish sheath comes with a sturdy belt clip which you can pivot in any direction.
+- Sheath comes with a sturdy belt clip that pivots in any direction.

-- Many customers have reported that this knife is “shaving sharp” right out of the box.
+- Customers have reported that it’s “shaving sharp” right out of the box.

-- Its 5 ½ inch handle allows for ample room for gripping.
+- 5.5 inch handle provides ample room for gripping.

 Why Do You Need A Backpacking Knife?